Running Sample Apps for the Native SDK for iOS/tvOS

 Project selection

 5. Expand the run destination dropdown.
 If you have a device connected to your computer, you should see it listed here.
-Select your device or a simulator version.
+Select your device or a simulator.

 Select device or simulator version